athulyaheera/RaceApp/README.md

 The power-ups/downs are numbers, negative or positive, representing how much the horse speeds up or slows down.

-Your task is to compute the top 3 ranking.
+Compute the top 3 ranking.

 ## Example 1